Bannu District: Religion

+Language

+Pashto is the predominant language, spoken by 99.09% of the population.

 Universities in Bannu

 District Bannu has two Universities with one i.e University of Science & Technology, Bannu (USTB), founded in 2005 by Mr. Akram Khan Durrani, the then Chief Minister, has a full degree awarding status and another one as a campus of the University of Engineering & Technology (UET), Peshawar.
 USTB offers a wide variety of courses in Science, Engineering and Arts subjects at Bachelors, Master and PhD level.
 These universities host students from District Bannu, the neighboring districts of Lakki Marwat, Karak, Waziristan as well as from all over Pakistan.